cedar-policy/rfcs/text/0101-policy-store-specification.md

 ## Benefits

 ### Easier for End Users
-Having one one file versus three lowers the transaction costs for end-users of Cedar.
+Having one file versus three(policies, schema, etc) lowers the transaction costs for end-users of Cedar.
 As working with policies and schema is quite common, the cumulative productivity benefit of a small optimizations can add up!

 ### Strong versioning